ANALYSIS-Inside Hong Kong's Apple Daily, China's besieged liberal media icon

 "The rules are unclear by design, as the security law is intended to make the media self-censor," he told Reuters.

-But despite the raid, some Apple Daily journalists said they would not be intimidated.
+But despite the raid, there were some signs of defiance at Apple Daily.

+The paper said it would print half a million copies of its newspaper tomorrow, more than five times the usual daily print run, in anticipation of strong public support for its plight.

 "I will not quit at this moment," said a reporter who asked not to be identified.
 "I think as a journalist, I can't do anything to respond except to keep reporting."